Effective Stabilized Self-Training on Few-Labeled Graph Data: Experiments

 \subsection{Experimental Settings}

 We evaluate our framework and the competitors on semi-supervised node classification tasks with various settings.
-In particular, for each graph dataset, we repeat experiments on 100 random data splits as suggested in \cite{liu2020towards,li2018deeper} and report the average performance.
-For each graph dataset, we vary the number of labeled nodes per class in \{1, 3, 5, 10, 20\}.
-Now we explain what a random data split is.
-For example, when the number of labeled nodes per class on Cora is 3 (denoted as Cora-3), since Cora has 7 classes, we randomly pick 3 nodes per class, combining together as a training set of size 21 (\ie the labeled node set $\labelset$), and then, among the remaining nodes, we randomly select 500 nodes as a validation set, and 1000 nodes as a test set, following convention in existing work \cite{liu2020towards}.
-Each data split consists of a training set, a validation set, and a test set as mentioned above.
-Table \ref{tab:sizes} summarizes the size of training, validation, test sets and corresponding label rate of all datasets.

-We use the classification accuracy on test set as evaluation metric.
-Specifically, accuracy is defined as the fraction of the testing nodes whose class labels are correctly predicted by the learned classifier.
+In particular, for each graph dataset, we repeat experiments on 100 random data splits as suggested in \citep{liu2020towards,li2018deeper} and report the average performance.
+For each graph dataset, we vary the number of labeled nodes per class in $\{1, 3, 5, 10, 20\}$, where $1,3,5$ represent the very few-labeled settings.
+Following convention in existing work \citep{liu2020towards}, we explain what a random data split is, as follows.
+For example, when the number of labeled nodes per class on Cora is 3 (denoted as Cora-3), since Cora has 7 classes, we randomly pick 3 nodes per class, combining together as a training set of size 21 (\ie the labeled node set $\labelset$), and then, among the remaining nodes, we randomly select 500 nodes as a validation set, and 1000 nodes as a test set.
+Every data split consists of a training set, a validation set, and a test set.
+Classification accuracy is defined as the fraction of the testing nodes with class labels correctly predicted by the learned classifier.